Skip to Content

 Name and Time PeriodWing Span measurement - average/full adultSmall - Medium - Large

 At first, it was thought that the pterosaurs could not have an active flight like modern-day birds.
 They only flew by gliding in the air.
 Later, with skeleton studies of flying reptiles, they had a big brain used for complex behaviors during flight, well-developed optic lobes, very thin hollow bones (air-filled), and, additionally, they possessed many crests on their bones and a breastbone attached with flight muscles.
-These studies suggest that they had an active flight mechanism (flapping wings to generate flight) (Source).
+These studies suggest that they had an active flight mechanism (flapping wings to generate flight).

 More About the Anatomy of Pterosaurs